daveham/asyncLunch/steps/1200/a-step1200.md

 # Event Loop

+JavaScript has a concurrency model based on an event loop.
+- execute code
+- collect and process events
+- execute queued tasks

+## Simplified Model

+The event loop implementations in modern JavaScript engines and in node are much more complex and optimized.

 #### Current Execution
 * frame - the entry point to a function, including arguments and local variables